-But first I have a of disclaimer.
+Before you dive into this recipe, I have a disclaimer.
 It’s not easy to find Coconut Butter.
 I looked at a couple of health stores and then finally bought coconut butter on Amazon.
 I did find a recipe for making your own homemade coconut butter, but I haven’t tried it myself…yet.
 I love trying new things and some vegan ingredients can be more exotic (i.e., harder to find) than others.
 I happen to think it’s worth it and I hope you’ll agree!

 Sorry, Forrest, but I happens to think life is like a cup of green tea.
 The more you drink it up, the better you’ll feel.